Neutral Negotiation

 A qualified third party neutral used at a critical phase of a deal could increase both party's odds of closing and reduce both party's risk and cost of failure.

 Both investment bankers and business brokers know that once they get both buyer and seller to sign an LOI (Letter of Intent), the odds of deal happening increase and the psychological edge shifts from the seller to the buyer.
 And they know that the odds of getting a big (hard-earned) pay-day for themselves go up significantly by doing so.
-And, even when no LOI is used–parties opting for one series of negotiation and not two–an initial agreement for one party or the other to prepare, namely, the initial Sale and Purchase of Assets (or Equity) Agreement, means–maybe–the parties are one step closer to sale and purchase.

-The Problem: The Deal fails after significant deal expense on each side.
+The Deal fails after significant deal expense on each side.

 At either of these points, the parties–and their advisors–may feel the deal has been appropriately, "teed-up".
 Yet frequently they are mistaken–very mistaken.
 The reasons for this are or can be many.
 Usually they are centered around the breadth and depth of possible dealer killers including fear, greed, and a desire for a some kind of edge, and/or simply not knowing what they don't know.

-A Neutral Deal Negotiation Solution.
+A Neutral Deal Negotiation Solution

 In each of these situations this experienced deal attorney could be retained jointly and paid equally by both parties (though they could have their own side agreement not disclosed to the Neutral) as a third party deal neutral to assist and which could prove to be invaluable.